SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 To enable quick testing of the nf-prov plugin we created a simple Nextflow pipeline based on the nf-core template [@citesAsAuthority:Ewels2020-dj; @citesAsRelated:Langer2024-pd].
 The pipeline is available on GitHub at [famosab/wrrocmetatest](https://github.com/famosab/wrrocmetatest).
 It runs [fastp](https://github.com/OpenGene/fastp) and [megahit](https://github.com/voutcn/megahit).
 The README holds all necessary information to run the pipeline locally.
 Nf-core's tooling simplified the creation of this pipeline and so enabled us to focus our work on the nf-prov plugin.

 ### Process labels, ext directive and meta.yaml in nf-core modules
-Process labels, ext directive and meta.yaml are three different entities which seemed fitting for out tasks of embedding tool and output descriptions of Nextflow workflows in RO-Crates.
+Process labels, ext directive and meta.yaml are three different entities which seemed fitting for our tasks of embedding tool and output descriptions of Nextflow workflows in RO-Crates.
 The following section explains each of those entities and shows which information can be extracted from them.

 All Nextflow pipelines, but especially nf-core pipelines and pipelines created using the nf-core template, can use nf-core modules and subworkflows.
 These enable code reuse and modularisation of the pipeline code.
 Nf-core modules make use of the process labels within the module code.
 These labels are generalised and point towards the defined process resources limits which are defined with `conf/base.config` for example like